TheRealAnonymous008/Automata-Sim/README.md

 Note that the format of the transitions should be (<TRANSITION_SYMBOL>,<STATE>).
 For RIGHT / LEFT / UP / DOWN, the transition symbol is of the form <READ_SYMBOL>/<WRITE_SYMBOL>

+## 3  Controls
+Enter the machine specifications with the above code.

+Then enter an input string in the appropriate field.
+Once entered, the box will highlight green if the machine accepts and red if it rejects (warning: be sure not to cause an infinite loop).

+Playback options are provided to step forward, backward, or reset the machine to its initial configuration.

+There is also an option to highlight nondeterministic states (found below the state diagram).
+Click this button to toggle between highlighting and not highlighting

 # Building

 Solid apps are built with _adapters_, which optimise your project for deployment to different environments.